ufan/k4hep-doc/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Megat documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+**Megat** is a space gamma spectrometer focusing on sub-MeV energy range.
+This site serves as the main references for developping k4megat, the official framework Software for **Megat** simulation, recostruction and analysis.

 .. note::

+   This project is still in its early stage, designning and prototyping.
-   This project is under active development.
+   Everything is under active development.

 Contents
 --------